charris/pyfli/README.md

 Some of the functions require knowledge of the ADC precision and may segfault if it is incorrectly specified.
 Finger Lakes doesn't currently provide a way to determine the operative precision, so it is up to the user to be careful and track the precision in use.
+The default value of the relevant argument has been set to 16 bits, which is safe but will not provide the expected results for 8 bit devices.

 Both Python and Numpy are needed for installation.
-The supported versions are Python 2.6-2.7 and Numpy >= 1.5.
+The supported versions are Python 2.6-2.7, 3.x and Numpy >= 1.5.
 These versions are probably conservative and it is likely that earlier versions will work.
-Python 3 is not currently supported, but as far as I know the only things that may create difficulties are strings.
-One case that will definitely cause trouble is noted in the pyfli.pyd source.

 Tested on Linux 3.6.10-2.fc17.x86\_64 Fedora 17.
 FLI SDK 1.104 and FLI Linux USB driver 1.3 from http://www.flicamera.com/software/index.html are